 I already mentioned an example above of using on-camera flash to get a photo good enough for an advertising campaign.
 I suspect the person who came up with this advice never sold an ad campaign photo.

 The problem with this photography advice is that it’s generally true, but taken to an extreme or absolute.
 It shows that the people who repeat this advice, and some of the other advice above, haven’t really thought it through.

 It’s hard to write an article like this without thinking about the value of my own advice.

-When I write here or speak on the podcast, I try not to share advice.
+I try not to share advice when writing or speaking on the podcast.
 Instead, I try to share experiences.
-It's not my place to tell you about something that I haven't either done or observed.
-I'm happy to relay advice I received from others based upon their experiences.
+It’s not my place to tell you about something I haven’t done or observed.
+I’m happy to relay advice I received from others based upon their experiences.

 Had Joe not shared his experience with the group attending a workshop, I wouldn’t have relayed it here.
 If Carolyn Wright wasn’t an established attorney working with photographers in copyright law, I wouldn’t share her posts.

-I do so because both are experienced professionals in their field with a proven history of success, and also some failures.
+I do so because both are experienced professionals in their field with a proven history of success and some failures.
 We learn from both.